Relatives of shot Caroni policewoman: Pray for Quianna

 Investigators are working on the theory Mahabir was followed home from Piarco International Airport and was the victim of a robbery gone wrong.

-Mahabir was about to drive into her yard with the female friend at around 1.35 am.
+Mahabir was about to drive into her yard with a female friend at around 1.35 am.

-She was waiting for the front gate of the compound to open, when a car stopped nearby and two suspects, one armed with a gun, got out and approached them.
+She was waiting for the front gate to open when a car stopped nearby and two suspects, one armed with a gun, got out and approached them.
 One of the men tried to open her door, but it was locked.

 When Mahabir refused to open the door, the gunman shot her through the glass before getting into the car and speeding away.